 Always begin your first training endeavor with a contemporary media piece that will be familiar to a large number of your students.
 We suggest using a current music video.
-Search YouTube for music videos of songs popular in your group as revealed in the survey process.
+Visit our homepage at www.cpyu.org or mtv.com to access the latest chart-topping music videos.